10 of the Greatest RPG Normal Battle Themes

 Uploaded by terribletomato

-In a game which has a lot to do with Hymns and music, this tune is an upbeat and inspirational romp as you battle your way through countless enemies.
+In a game that has a lot to do with Hymns and music, this tune is an upbeat and inspirational romp as you battle your way through countless enemies.
 While the Tales series features a ton of great music from series composer Motoi Sakuraba, this one stands out a bit above the others.

 The combination of electronic harmony over the rhythmic drums and low guitar gives it a very heroic feeling.
-Even listening to this I can hear the sounds of battle in the back of my head as the heroes perform their various Strike Artes and Magic Artes, calling out names and shouting one liners.
+Even listening to this I can hear the sounds of battle in the back of my head as the heroes perform their various Strike Artes and Magic Artes, calling out names and shouting one-liners.
 It's a particularly catchy tune that'll have you tapping your toes the entire time.